Mikimoto Store front in Japan

-Mikimoto Pearls of Japan are the market leaders of Culturing Pearls.
+Mikimoto Pearls of Japan are the market leaders of Cultured Pearls.
 The Mikimoto company is dedicated to offering only the finest quality Cultured Pearls.
-In 1899, the first Mikimoto pearl shop opened in the fashionable Ginza district of Tokyo selling Natural seed pearls and half round pearls.
-The Mikimoto business expanded internationally, opening stores in London in 1913.
+In 1899, the first Mikimoto pearl shop opened in the fashionable Ginza district of Tokyo, selling Natural seed pearls and half round pearls.
+The Mikimoto business soon expanded internationally, opening stores in London in 1913.

 The finest quality Mikimotos are the 'Hanadama Pearls' or 'Flower pearls.'
-Hanadama Akoya pearls are the finest Akoya pearls in the world.
-After every pearl harvest in Japan, the pearls are separated into graded lots to be sold direct to processing factories or at live auctions.
-Once a lot has been separated, the Hanadama Akoya pearls are selected from the harvest due to their remarkable luster, surface and overall quality.
+Hanadama Akoya Pearls are the finest Akoya Pearls in the world.
+After every Pearl harvest in Japan, the Pearls are separated into graded lots to be sold direct to processing factories or at live auctions.
+Once a lot has been separated, the Hanadama Akoya Pearls are selected from the harvest determined by their remarkable luster, surface and overall quality.

-Mikimoto was 35 when he succeeded in culturing a round pearl in 1905 however the Early Discovery of the Cultivating Pearl Technique is a hotly contested subject to this day.
+Mr. Mikimoto was 35 when he succeeded in culturing a round Pearl in 1905, however, the Early Discovery of the Cultivating Pearl Technique is still a hotly contested subject to this day.
 Tahitian Black Pearls are direct descendants of the Mikimoto Pearl Culturing process.

-Experts agreed; the only difference between a Cultured Pearl and a Natural Pearl was the artificial "nucleus" at its heart, but otherwise there was no difference in the structure.
+Experts agreed; the only difference between a Cultured Pearl and a Natural Pearl was the artificial "nucleus" at its center, but otherwise, there was no difference in the structure.
 Thus, a globally recognized Japan Brand Pearl was born to the great delight of Mikimoto.

-In the history of Mikimoto, the following story is one of the most remarkable stories you will ever hear about the legend of Mikimoto who developed modern techniques for culturing pearls and then of convincing the public to accept them as valuable.
+In the history of Mr. Mikimoto, the following story is one of the most remarkable stories you will ever hear about the legend of Mr. Mikimoto, who developed modern techniques for culturing Pearls and then of convincing the public to accept them as valuable.

-One of the worst tricks you could play on a woman is telling her that the best way to clean Mikimoto pearls is to swish them through boiling water.
-As the pearls heat, they will lose their moonbeam lustre and will crack.
+One of the worst tricks you could play on a woman is telling her that the best way to clean Mikimoto Pearls is to swish them through boiling water.
+As the Pearls heat, they will lose their moonbeam luster and will crack.
 But none could imagine the following Pearl destruction test, carried out by Mr. Mikimoto himself.

-Back in 1932, Japan honored a short, stocky, crinkly-faced old man who rolled up his kimono sleeves, seized a blunt spade and vigorously shoveled into a fiery furnace 720,000 of his best Mikimoto pearls.
-Within three minutes, all of Mr. Mikimoto's 720,000 highest quality pearls had turned to flaky ashes.
+Back in 1932, Japan honored a short, stocky, crinkly-faced old man who rolled up his kimono sleeves, seized a blunt spade and vigorously shoveled into a fiery furnace 720,000 of his best Mikimoto Pearls.
+Within three minutes, all of Mr. Mikimoto's 720,000 highest quality Pearls had turned to ashes.

 Unlike Brazilians who have burned coffee in the past to raise prices, Mr. Mikimoto had burned up nothing edible or useful and nothing that was not his own.

-The story goes that Mr. Mikimoto had bought a prominent hill and dreamed of erecting on it a hollow tower which he proposed to fill with pearls as a farmer fills an elevator with grain.
-"My reason," Mr. Mikimoto used to say, "is to give pleasure to women of generations yet unborn, who will wear pearls from my tower—Mikimoto pearls!''
+The story goes that Mr. Mikimoto had bought a prominent hill and dreamed of erecting on it a hollow tower which he proposed to fill with Pearls as a farmer fills an elevator with a grain.
+"My reason," Mr. Mikimoto used to say, "is to give pleasure to women of generations yet unborn, who will wear Pearls from my tower of Mikimoto Pearls!''

-When Mr. Mikimoto annoys the oysters in his 41,000 acres of oyster beds by having a minute substance delicately inserted in the body of each oyster, the oysters react by producing about $1,000,000 worth of pearls a year.
+Mr. Mikimoto annoys the oysters in his 41,000 acres of oyster beds by having a small bead delicately inserted in the body of each oyster, the oysters react by producing about $1,000,000 worth of Pearls a year.

 In gratitude, Mr. Mikimoto erected a monument to the Mikimoto oysters.

-In the 1930s nothing so infuriated Natural pearler divers and nothing so delighted Mr. Mikimoto, as a decision passed down from the French courts, which Mikimoto used to quote from memory on many occasions:
+In the 1930s, nothing so infuriated Natural Pearl divers and nothing so delighted Mr. Mikimoto, as a decision passed down from the French courts, which Mikimoto used to quote from memory on many occasions:

-"Japanese culture pearls [Mikimoto]; produced by scientific stimulation of the oyster are in no sense false or imitation pearls. . ..
-They can be sold as real pearls without any indication of their origin."
+"Japanese cultured Pearls [Mikimoto]; produced by scientific stimulation of the oyster are in no sense false or imitation pearls. . ..
+They can be sold as real Pearls without any indication of their origin."

 Mr. Mikimoto always wore a Derby hat and a Japanese kimono which was symbolic.
-The Derby hat, (introduced in 1849 by William Bowler in England) when worn with a Japanese kimono, in Japanese culture means that the wearer has achieved a special rank, by his own achievements.
-I hope, that in the future, British Expatriate and Australian Pearl Farmer, Mr. William Saville-Kent, might have achieved the recognition he deserved had he adopted a Derby hat and carried a boomerang.
+The Derby hat, introduced in 1849 by William Bowler in England, when worn with a Japanese kimono, in Japanese culture means that the wearer has achieved a special rank, by his own achievements.
+I hope, that in the future, British Expatriate and Australian Pearl Farmer, Mr. William Saville-Kent, might achieve the recognition he deserved.

-However eccentric Mr. Mikimoto the king of pearls might have been, he did achieve his dream.
+However eccentric Mr. Mikimoto the King-of-Pearls might have been, he did achieve his dream.
 Mikimoto stamped his own name onto the Clasps and findings of Mikimoto Cultured Pearls Jewelry and his name into Pearl History in the process.